pragyamat/LGMVIP-WebDev/lgm-task-2/README.md

+02 INTERMEDIATE LEVEL Task
+- Create a web application using create-react-app
-lgm task 2 by Pragya Mathur
+- LGM Task 2 by Pragya Mathur